What Is the Mustang Player's Special Edition?Last Updated February 5, 2020

 Developed by Ford's Special Vehicles Team and introduced in 1999 was the Mustang FR500.
 The Mustang FR500 was designed specifically for the racetrack, producing 415 horsepower that enabled it to reach a top speed of 175 mph.

-Known as the rarest Mustang ever made, the McLaren m81 Mustang was the first product of Ford's Special Vehicle Operations division.
-Only ten McLaren m81's were ever produced out of the 250 that were planned and the ones that were produced were built by hand.
+Known as one of the rarest Mustangs ever made, only ten McLaren M81's were ever produced out of the 250 that were planned.
+The ones that were produced were built by hand.

 Built by Monroe Shocks and Hot Rod magazine and released in 1977 was the Monroe Handler Mustang.
 This Mustang featured a number of improvements such as a Roush-tuned 363ci engine capable of producing 400 horsepower and an upgraded exterior with fenders and other enhancements.